saipranavdev/SurfJob/ReadMe.md

-Team Members : Krishna Vamsi Somu(wcy14) and Sai Pranav Datrika(ckw91)
+Team Members : Krishna Vamsi Somu and Sai Pranav Datrika

 As a part of this project, we worked on the Python/Oracle version of the demo program.